flashwing-04/showtime-website-project-archive/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/tech-stack.md

 The technological foundation we continued working on is realized with the **Unity (2019.4.12f1)** game engine, expanded by the **SteamVR (1.2.3)** and the **Virtual Reality Toolkit (3.3.0)** plugins.
-For project setup and code versioning we used the same approved **GitLab self-hosted** solution as last semester.
+For project setup and code versioning, we used the same approved **GitLab self-hosted** solution as last semester.

 In terms of the targeted hardware: there were internal discussions at the beginning of the semester about porting the application to a standalone, inside-out-tracking based platform like the Oculus Quest 2.
 However, from a discussion of the costs and benefits of this, we decided against the uncertainties and possibly volatile timeline it would ensue and instead focussed on enhancing the content of the experience.